tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 That is the part I cannot unsee.

 And this weekend, I feel it in a smaller way.

-Again, I do not want to exaggerate my own situation.

-I sit at a computer.

-I work with software, systems, tickets, customers, workflows, and platforms.

-Different kind of tired.

-Different kind of risk.

-But the pattern is familiar enough.

 Once a month, I have to stay on call during the weekend.